 Sports and Twitter

 Twitter has been particularly dominant in the digital-media-sport landscape and has been embraced by the sporting world at amazing speed.
-We have now reached the point where it is unusual to watch a sports event, attend a live match, or even read a sport-related article without a Twitter reference mentioned.Twitter defines an "impression" as how many times a tweet is seen online, both on Twitter and off.
+We have now reached the point where it is unusual to watch a sports event, attend a live match, or even read a sport-related article without a Twitter reference mentioned.Twitter defines an "impression", as how many times a tweet is seen online, both on Twitter and off.
 In 2015South America's Copa America soccer championship generated 14 billion impressions.
 The women's soccer world cup generated 9 billion impressions.
 Wimbledon generated 8 billion Impressions over two weeks, and the champions league final generated 834 million impressions in one day.
-(Laird 2015) (
+(Laird 2015)

 Research surrounding Twitter use in sport has been conducted from a variety of perspectives.
 Clavio and Kian (2010) used an internet-based survey to ascertain the demographics, uses, and gratifications of a retired athlete's Twitter followers.
 Clavio and Walsh (2014) surveyed Division 1 college sports fans and found that social media should not be viewed holistically due to distinct variability between what attracts fans to Facebook and Twitter.

 Hull (2014) explored how professional golfers participating in the Master's tournament used Twitter during the week of the event.
 Basing the research on self-presentation theory the author conducted a content analysis of 895 tweets by 39 golfers.
-Lebel and Danylchuk (2012) compared male and female athletes' tweets relayed by all professional tennis players.
-Hambrick et al. (2010) used content analysis to place 1,962 tweets by professional athletes into one of six categories: interactivity, diversion, information sharing, content, promotional, and fanship.
-Pegoraro (2010) investigated athletes' use of Twitter and found that athletes are talking predominantly about their personal lives and responding to fans' queries through Twitter.
+In tennis, Lebel and Danylchuk (2012) compared male and female athletes' tweets relayed by all professional tennis players.
+Furthermore, Hambrick et al. (2010) used content analysis to place 1,962 tweets by professional athletes into one of six categories: interactivity, diversion, information sharing, content, promotional, and fanship.
+Pegoraro (2010) also investigated athletes' use of Twitter and interestingly found that athletes are talking predominantly about their personal lives and responding to fans' queries through Twitter as opposed to solely discussing their respective sports/games etc etc .

 The results indicate that Twitter is a powerful tool for increasing fan-athlete interaction.
 Professional cyclist Lance Armstrong once invited his fans to meet him for a ride around Dublin after completing the Tour of Ireland.
 1,000 fans showed up hours later (Cromwell, 2009).
 Serena Williams even asked her Twitter followers for pregnancy advice, “Any tips on how to turn over at night?
 I'm having trouble from going from my left ....to my right.... to my left side,” She received over 1200 replies.

+So it is clear what am important role social media, especially Twitter, now plays in sports from a fan perspective but also in terms of the sports professionals usage of Twitter etc etc. What is left to explore/What needs to be addressed now in more detail is what the research states in relationto the differences, if any, between male and female etc etc.

+Just a few lines to link sections and break it up to give focus and your own direction as opposed to just lots of facts.

 Female Athletes media coverage

-Researchers have found female athletes are considerably underrepresented in terms of the amount of media coverage they receive in comparison with their male counterparts (Kane & Maxwell, 2011).
+Researchers have found that female athletes are considerably underrepresented in terms of the amount of media coverage they receive in comparison with their male counterparts (Kane & Maxwell, 2011).
 While Cooky (2015), found a decline in the amount of coverage of female athletes from 1989 to 2014.
 In 2014, only 3.2% of network television coverage focused on women’s sports.
 The lack of representation of women in media’s coverage of sport contributes to the perception of sport as a male domain.
 (Birrell, 2000)